-A Chain Necklace is a vital fashion piece that adds an extra touch of style to your outfit.
+How to clean a chain necklace is an important aspect of jewelry maintenance to keep your favorite accessory looking its best.
 Oftentimes, the thoughts of how to have it cleaned without damaging it, yet retaining the initial spark and shine it came in, has been a question you've been looking for answers to.

 The good news is that cleaning for most chain necklace pieces is pretty easy and we've outlined some steps you can try out with items you have right at home.